-If your child wants to stay to lunch he/she can have either a packed lunch (supplied by you) or a school meal.
+If your child would like to stay to lunch he/she can have either a packed lunch (supplied by you) or a school meal.
 In the Infant School the meals are free of charge, whereas in the Junior School, the cost of a school meal is £2.50 per meal.

 We are a healthy eating Federation, therefore, please refrain from putting crisps, sweets and chocolate bars in your child’s lunch box.
 Also, we have some children with nut allergies, so please do not include anything with a nut ingredient.